Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 So Greece has run out of Greeks to stick it to, so it's sticking it to Germany.

-Germany is gonna be bailing out Greece.
+Germany is going to be bailing out Greece.

-Uh if Germany were to go barely up, Germany would look to America to bail it out.
+If Germany were to go barely up, Germany would look to America to bail it out.

-So Germany doesn't have to spend anything on defense, it can spend it all on health care, it can spend it all on social programs because America pays for the defense of Germany.
+It can spend it all on social programs because America pays for the defense of Germany.

 So Greece can stick it to Germany and Germany can stick it to Greece.